Admissions

 - The partner school will notify Lewis & Clark of any drops or schedule changes.
 Lewis & Clark will notify the partner school of the same.

-- Lewis & Clark will inform each partner school guidance office of current openings after first-round enrollments are completed.
+- Lewis & Clark will inform each partner school counseling office of current openings after first-round enrollments are completed.

 - The Director of Lewis & Clark reserves the right to make the final decision regarding any student’s enrollment.